Paulmayock/roastin_coffee/README.md

 | Mandatory form details | All mandatory form details must be filled out or the user cannnot complete their order and a message will appear to tell the user this | Pass |
 | Incorrect card details | If incorrect card details are entered a message sayign you car number is invalid| Pass |
 | Check out more deals button | From the checkout success page when the check out more deals button is clicked it redirects the user to the products page | Pass |

-### Unresolved bugs

-Unfortunately I did not have time to resolev the below bugs I encountered.

-* **Toast notification:**
-Unfortunately when a toast message appears the X button to close does not work

-* **Email notification:**
-Unfortunately the e-mail confirmation does not work.
-The page shows the email confirmation but this does not send to the mail

-* **Blog submit:**
-Unfortunately the blog submit button does not submit a blog.
-This was working previously but unfortunately I ran out of time to fix this.

 ## Validation testing